 Section 3 amends s.
-287.084, F.S., to add an additional provision to the exiting in-state preference for state agency procurement.
-The CS provides that in a competitive solicitation in which the lowest bid is submitted by a vendor whose principal place of business is located outside the state and that state does not grant a preference in competitive solicitation to vendors having a principal place of business in that state, the preference to the lowest responsible and responsive vendor having a principal place of business in this state shall be 5 percent.
+287.084, F.S., by requiring preferences be given to in-state vendors and adding an additional provision to the existing preference.
+The preference for in-state vendors will be mandatory, rather than authorized.
+The bill provides the preference shall be 5 percent for public printing contracts and in the procurement of personal property and services.
+In a competitive solicitation in which the lowest bid is submitted by a vendor whose principal place of business is located outside the state and that state does not grant a preference in competitive solicitation to vendors having a principal place of business in that state, the preference to the lowest responsible and responsive vendor having a principal place of business in this state must be 5 percent.

-Section 4 provides that this act shall take effect July 1, 2011.
+Section 4 provides an effective date of July 1, 2012.